Barasa cymatistis (Meyrick, 1889)

 Barasa cymatistis

-The adult moth of this species has pale fawn forewings with a pattern of darker smudges and dots.
+The adult moth as pale fawn forewings with a pattern of darker smudges and dots, including prominent dark marks about halfway along the costa.
 The hindwings are white at the base, shading to pale fawn at the margins.
 The moth has a wingspan of about 3 cms.

 Barasa cymatistis